Richard Milazzo is a critic, curator, publisher, independent scholar and poet.

 Other art books are Malcolm Morley (a monograph); Caravaggio on the Beach: Essays on Art in the 1990s; Jonathan Lasker: Expressions Become Things (a study of the sketches); the study The Flower Paintings of Ross Bleckner (Modena: Galleria Mazzoli Editions, 2011), which functions as the companion volume to The Paintings of Ross Bleckner; and a catalogue on the recent work of Mimmo Paladino (2012).
 He has written the monographs Peter Nagy: Entertainment Erases History – Works 1982 to 2004 to the Present, and Sandro Chia: Paintings, Sculptures, Drawings, Mosaics.
 Ursus Books ‘spotlighted’ several of his books at ARLIS (Art Libraries Society), and his Peter Nagy book was selected for the Art and Literature Series by the Senior Librarian, Arezoo Mohseni, at the New York Public Library (May 27, 2015).
 The pop-up exhibition of Peter Nagy’s Xeroxes, The Art of Reading: Peter Nagy and the Xeroxes, at this event was accompanied by a panel discussion with Peter Nagy, Ross Bleckner, Philip Taaffe, moderated by the author at the library.

-Among his most recent books are The Mannequin of History: Art After Fabrications of Critique and Culture, published by Franco Cosimo Panini, Modena, Italy, 2015; Skewed: Ruminations on the Writings and Works of Peter Halley; The Corner of the Room: Ross Bleckner’s Paintings of the 1970s; A Kiss Before Dying: Walter Robinson – A Painter of Pictures and Arbiter of Critical Pleasures; Nostalgia for Scandal: The ‘Not’ Paintings, Sculptures, Works on Paper by Mike Bidlo, 1984-2022, the latter four books published by Galleria Mazzoli, Modena, in 2016, 2018, 2020 and 2022, respectively.
+Among his most recent books are The Mannequin of History: Art After Fabrications of Critique and Culture, published by Franco Cosimo Panini, Modena, Italy, 2015; Skewed: Ruminations on the Writings and Works of Peter Halley; The Corner of the Room: Ross Bleckner’s Paintings of the 1970s (the third of a 4-volume monograph); A Kiss Before Dying: Walter Robinson – A Painter of Pictures and Arbiter of Critical Pleasures; Nostalgia for Scandal: The ‘Not’ Paintings, Sculptures, Works on Paper by Mike Bidlo, 1984-2022; Outside Our Window: The Recent Paintings of Ross Bleckner, 2018-2025 (the fourth volume of the monograph), the latter five books published by Galleria Mazzoli, Modena, in 2016, 2018, 2020, 2022, and 2025 respectively.
 The Mannequin of History was written in conjuntion with EXPO 2015 MODENA, which he curated for the City of Modena, Italy.
-Also, recently released was Jonathan Lasker’s New Complete Essays, 1984-2019, edited, and with an introduction and commentary, by the author (New York: Edgewise Press, 2020).
+Also, recently released was Jonathan Lasker’s New Complete Essays, 1984-2019, edited, and with an introduction and commentary, by the author (New York: Edgewise Press, 2020); and is currently working on Walter Robinson’s Selected Essays with a similar critical armature.

-His most recent book of poetry is More Fugitive Than Light: Poems of Rome, Venice, Paris, 2016-2017, with collages by Daniel Rothbart (Tokyo and Hayama, Japan: Tsukuda Island Press, 2024).
+His most recent books of poetry are More Fugitive Than Light: Poems of Rome, Venice, Paris, 2016-2017, with collages by Daniel Rothbart (Tokyo and Hayama, Japan: Tsukuda Island Press, 2024); and The Wind is a Clown in Your Closet: Selected Poems Written at the Pensione Accademia, 2018-2024, with works on paper by Sandro Chia (Modena: Galleria Mazzoli, 2025).

 Besides Il Verri and Tam Tam, poems have appeared in Evergreen Review (online), Lawrence Carroll’s newspaper, Poetry International Online, Verse Daily, the Mekong Review, and, most recently, “A Story by Graham Greene” was published in the Continental News (Hotel Continental Saigon, Ho Chi Minh City, Vietnam).
 Reviews of his poetry have appeared in Evergreen Review, World Literature Today (in January-February 2015 and in November-December 2017), and in The Los Angeles Review of Books.

-His most recent curated exhibition is Mike Bidlo: The ‘Not’ Paintings, Sculptures, Works on Paper, 1984-2022 (Galleria Emilio Mazzoli, 2018).
-His most recent monograph essays are: Franco Fontana: If When You Look in the Mirror and You See Only Yourself, Then Perhaps You Are Not Looking Hard Enough, in Franco Fontana, 1961-2017, Galleria Mazzoli, Modena, Italy, June 2021; and “From the Classical to Pandemonium to the Wayward: Peter Halley’s New Shaped Paintings,” with a translation into Portuguese by Clara Biondo, in Peter Halley: Five Shaped Paintings, Galeria Millan, São Paulo, Brazil, November 10 - December 2021.
-His most recent catalogue essays are “From Michelangelo’s Bathhouse (the Sistine Chapel) to Peter Halley’s Washhouse (or Wall Mural Installation, Antesteria) in Orani, Sardinia,” with a translation into Italian, in Peter Halley: Antesteria, curated by Giuliana Altea and Antonella Camarda, Museo Nivola, Orani, Sardinia; “The Rootedness of Being: Alessandro Twombly’s Paintings, Sculptures, and Works on Paper,” in Alessandro Twombly: Radici dell’Essere, Fondazione Ghisla Art Collection, Locarno, Switzerland; “Gian Marco Montesano’s Cathedrals of Italy and the Pertinence of the Soul; or, ‘My Laissez-faire Attitude Is the Mark of a Hidden Sorrow’”; and “The Silent Circus: The Illicit and Inept Rhapsodies of Pier Paolo Calzolari,” in Pier Paolo Calzolari: Le Terre Est Bleue Comme une Orange, Galleria Mazzoli, Modena, Italy, July - September 2024.
+His most recent catalogue and monograph essays include Franco Fontana: If When You Look in the Mirror and You See Only Yourself, Then Perhaps You Are Not Looking Hard Enough, in Franco Fontana, 1961-2017, Modena, 2021; “From Michelangelo’s Bathhouse (the Sistine Chapel) to Peter Halley’s Washhouse (or Wall Mural Installation, Antesteria) in Orani, Sardinia,” in Peter Halley: Antesteria, Museo Nivola, Orani, Sardinia, 2021; “From the Classical to Pandemonium to the Wayward: Peter Halley’s New Staggered Paintings,” in Peter Halley: Five Staggered Paintings, Galeria Millan, São Paulo, Brazil, 2021; “Piero Pizzi Cannella: The Exquisite Inexactitudes of the Soul,” in Piero Pizzi Cannella: Night Owl, 2014-2022, Modena, May 21, 2022; “The Rootedness of Being: Alessandro Twombly’s Paintings, Sculptures, and Works on Paper,” in Alessandro Twombly: Radici dell’Essere, Fondazione Ghisla Art Collection, Locarno, Switzerland, 2023; “Gian Marco Montesano’s Cathedrals of Italy and the Pertinence of the Soul; or, ‘My Laissez-faire Attitude Is the Mark of a Hidden Sorrow,’” in GianCarlo Montesano, Modena, 2023; “The Silent Circus: The Illicit and Inept Rhapsodies of Pier Paolo Calzolari,” in Pier Paolo Calzolari: Le Terre Est Bleue Comme une Orange, Modena, 2024; Alessandro Twombly: Works on Paper Like Ocean Waves Cresting on an Invisible Shore (London: Tristan Hoare Gallery, 2025); “My Lobby Encounters with James Brown,” in James Brown: Prehistoric New York: 1981-1986, Milan, 2025; and Nicola De Maria: We Have Only To Shut Our Eyes To See the Light, and To Open Them To See the Darkness, Modena, 2025.

-Together with The Paintings of Ross Bleckner and The Flower Paintings of Ross Bleckner, The Corner of the Room: Ross Bleckner’s Paintings of the 1970s completes the author’s three-volume monograph on this artist.
-Although the author threatened recently to add a fourth volume: Outside Our Window: The Recent Paintings of Ross Bleckner, 2018-2024.
+Together with The Paintings of Ross Bleckner; The Flower Paintings of Ross Bleckner; The Corner of the Room: Ross Bleckner’s Paintings of the 1970s; and the recently released Outside Our Window: The Recent Paintings of Ross Bleckner, 2018-2025, this completes the author’s 4-volume monograph on this artist.

 He delivered the lecture “Enter the Barbarians: Neo-Expressionism, Picture Theory Art, Post-Appropriation, and the Spectacle and Meta-Spectacle of the 1980s – Allan McCollum, Gretchen Bender, Sarah Charlesworth, et alia,” at the conference “Political Values, Market Values, Art Values: The Ethics of American Art in the 1980s,” organized by AnnMarie Perl and Anthony Grudin, Department of Art and Archeology, University Center for Human Values, Council of Humanities and Program in American Studies, Princeton University, Princeton, New Jersey, October 31, 2020.
-The long version, which was also available at the conference, will be published in a forthcoming book by Tsukuda Island Press (Tokyo and Hayama), Enter the Barbarians: Essays on the History and Culture of the Post-Appropriation Art of the 1980s – Vol. I: Allan McCollum.
+The long version, which was also available at the conference, was published recently by Tsukuda Island Press (Tokyo and New York): Enter the Barbarians: Essays on the History and Culture of the Post-Appropriation Art of the 1980s – Vol. I: Allan McCollum.

 Forthcoming are several volumes of poetry: When the Rains Came: Poems of Cambodia, 2015, with works on paper by Lucas Reiner; and a book on poetics, An Allegory of Culture: the Louche and Outré Algorithms of Poetry.
 Also forthcoming are: The Poignancy of Dialectics; According to What: Essays on Post-Appropriation Art; Theory Sauvage: Essays on Art, Philosophy, and Aesthetics (companions to Art at the End of the Social and The Mannequin of History: Art After Fabrications of Critique and Culture); and an autobiography that might easily double as a book of travel writings, We Are All Beautifully Damaged.
-He is also preparing monographs on Peter Halley and Alessandro Twombly; three Collins & Milazzo publications, Hegel on Madison Avenue: Essays by Collins & Milazzo, 1982-1993; Seeing Double: Exhibition Statements by Collins & Milazzo, 1984-1993; and Double Talk: Interviews with and by Collins & Milazzo, 1982-1993; a book of the six lectures the author delivered on the work of Philip Taaffe: From Bayonne to the Bay of Naples, from Al Quasbah to Interzonal Leaves: A Draft of Notes Toward A Perception of Philip Taaffe’s Work, at Istituto Universitario di Architettura di Venezia, in 2006; a print project, Sailing to Byzantium: Six New York Artists in Venice – Donald Baechler, Ross Bleckner, Peter Halley, Vik Muniz, Peter Nagy, Walter Robinson, to be exhibited in Venice, accompanied by a book with a slipcase, published by Fabjbasaglia Contemporary Art, in Rimini, documenting the exhibition and the prints; The Wind is a Clown in Your Closet: Selected Poems of Venice Written at the Pensione Accademia, Venice, 2018-2024, with illustrations by Sandro Chia; the monograph, Alessandro Twombly: The Unquiet Sun – Paintings, Sculptures, Works on Paper, 1985-2024, and the book, Scam Likely: Post-Critical Essays on Art and Culture, 1988-2024, published by Index Books..
+He is also preparing three Collins & Milazzo publications, Hegel on Madison Avenue: Essays by Collins & Milazzo, 1982-1993; Seeing Double: Exhibition Statements by Collins & Milazzo, 1984-1993; and Double Talk: Interviews with and by Collins & Milazzo, 1982-1993; a book of the six lectures the author delivered on the work of Philip Taaffe: From Bayonne to the Bay of Naples, from Al Quasbah to Interzonal Leaves: A Draft of Notes Toward A Perception of Philip Taaffe’s Work, at Istituto Universitario di Architettura di Venezia, in 2006; and a print project, Sailing to Byzantium: 6 New York Artists in Venice – Donald Baechler, Ross Bleckner, Peter Halley, Vik Muniz, Peter Nagy, Walter Robinson, to be exhibited at Fondazione Bevilacqua La Masa, Palazzetto Tito, Venice, accompanied by a book published by Fabjbasaglia Contemporary Art, in Rimini, documenting the exhibition and the prints.

 He lives and works in New York City.